Crypto News

 Overview

 Grayscale's Sui Staking ETF (GSUI) launches on NYSE Arca on February 19, 2026, becoming the first spot SUI fund on a major US exchange.
 The product bundles SUI price exposure with staking yield, custodied by Coinbase and administered by BNY Mellon.
-With five issuers now racing to list SUI funds and the SEC's generic listing standards removing regulatory bottlenecks, the altcoin ETF landscape is expanding rapidly.
+With five issuers now racing to list SUI funds and the SEC's generic listing standards removing regulatory bottlenecks, the altcoin ETF market is expanding rapidly.
 The key question for investors is whether GSUI's staking yield will be enough to offset its 2.50% expense ratio, and whether Grayscale will follow its Solana playbook with a promotional fee waiver to attract early capital.